 The church is open to anyone who has questions about the faith, and we make a point of trying to bring together the traditions of the Church of England with the enquiring nature of many people today.
-The central location of the church means that its prominent spire is one of the town’s major landmarks, and the church is open every day between 9am and 5pm, allowing visitors to wander in, pray, read or explore the building for themselves.
+The central location of the church means that its prominent spire is one of the town’s major landmarks, and the church is open every day, allowing visitors to wander in, pray, read or explore the building for themselves.

 Our hope is to respond to God’s love in three distinctive ways: